humenda/GladTeX/manpage.md

 # SYNOPSIS

-**gladtex** [OPTIONS] [INPUT  FILE NAME]
+**gladtex** [OPTIONS] <INPUT  FILE NAME>

 # DESCRIPTION

 **GladTeX** is a formula preprocessor for HTML files.
-It recognizes a special tag (`<eq>...</eq>`) and will convert the contained LaTeX formulas into images.
-The resulting images will be linked into the resulting HTML document.
+It recognizes a special tag (`<eq>...</eq>`) marking formulas for conversion.
+The converted vector images are integrated into the output HTML document.
 This eases the process of creating HTML documents (or web sites) containing formulas.\
 The generated images are saved in a cache to not render the same image over and over again.
 This speeds up the process when formulas occur multiple times or when a document is extended gradually.

-The LaTeX formulas are preserved in the alt attribute of the embedded images.
-Hence screen reader users benefit from an accessible HTML version of the document.
+The LaTeX formulas are preserved in the alt attribute of the embedded images, hence screen reader users benefit from an accessible HTML version of the document.

-Furthermore it can be used with Pandoc to convert Markdown documents with LaTeX formulas to HTML.
+Furthermore it can be used with Pandoc to convert Markdown documents and other formats with LaTeX formulas to HTML, EPUB and in fact to any HTML-based format, see the option `-P`.

 See [FILE FORMAT](#file-format) for an explanation of the file format and [EXAMPLES](#examples) for examples on how to use GladTeX on its own or with